-Pursuant to the provisions of Section 124(6) of the Companies Act 2013 and the Rulesmade thereunder the Company has transferred in aggregate 97169 equity shares of Rs.
-2/- each to Investor Education and Protection Fund (IEPF) established by the CentralGovernment in respect of which the dividend remained unclaimed for a period of sevenconsecutive years i.e. from 2010-11 till the due date of 30th August 2018after following the prescribed procedures.
+Pursuant to the provisions of Section 124(6) of the Companies Act 2013 and the Rulesmade thereunder the Company has transferred in aggregate 91801 equity shares of '2/- each to IEPF in respect of which the dividend remained unclaimed for a period of sevenconsecutive years i.e. from 2011-12 till the due date of 30th August 2019after following the prescribed procedure.

-CRISIL has for the twelfth consecutive year re-afirmed a rating of "CRISILFAAA/Stable" for the Company's deposits which indicates highest degree of safetyregarding timely servicing of financial obligations and carries the lowest credit risk.
+CRISIL has for the thirteenth consecutive year re-affirmed a rating of "CRISILFAAA/Stable for the company's deposits which indicates highest degree of safetyregarding timely servicing of financial obligations and carries the lowest credit risk.

 The support of the agents and their commitment to the Company has been vital inmobilization of deposits and making the product most preferred investment for individualhouseholds and others.

 1277 deposits amounting to ' 93.17 crore which were due for repayment on orbefore 31st March 2020 were not claimed by the depositors.
 Since then 498depositors have claimed or renewed amounting to deposits of ' 48.45 Crores as ondate of this report.
 Depositors are appropriately intimated for renewal / claim of theirdeposits through an authorised agency.
 Further adequate follow-up is made in respect ofthose cases where deposits are lying unclaimed.